 Can I Use Topical CBD on My Face?

 The face has some of the most sensitive skin on the body.
 While CBD itself has not shown to be an irritant, other ingredients could potentially cause discomfort.
-Alcohols, acidic substances, certain fragrances, and synthetic compounds might be too irritating if applied to the sensitive facial skin, so it’s important to check your product’s ingredient list before use.
+Alcohols, acidic substances, certain fragrances, and synthetic compounds added to a CBD ointment might be too irritating if applied to the sensitive facial skin, so it’s important to check your product’s ingredient list before use.

 Make Sure You’re Using the Right Product!